R&D Strategy and Organization

 Global decision-making and effective resource investment

-The Daiichi Sankyo Group actively conducts discussions with scientific and business viewpoints in mind from the research stage, and endeavors to achieve more effective investment of manpower and material resources from a global perspective.
-Furthermore, we are constantly improving the meeting process and achieving swift decision-making while actively delegating authority.
-In particular, the Global Executive Meeting of Research And Development (GEMRAD), which makes “go/no-go” decisions on late-stage development projects, and Translational Research-GEMRAD (TR-GEMRAD), which handles early-stage development projects, have been established.
-As top decision-making bodies, they manage global R&D activities across functions and regions.
-Their members represent various divisions, including those responsible for R&D, pharmaceutical technology, product portfolios, licensing, pharmacovigilance, and finance, enabling both bodies to make appropriate decisions based on comprehensive assessments covering everything from research to marketing.
+The Daiichi Sankyo Group actively conducts discussions with scientific and business viewpoints in mind from the research stage, and endeavors to achieve more effective investment of human and material resources from a global perspective.
+Furthermore, we are constantly improving the meeting process and achieving agile decision-making by actively delegating authority.
+In particular, the Global Executive Meeting of Research And Development (GEMRAD), the top decision-making body in R&D, is composed of members representing various divisions, including those responsible for R&D, pharmaceutical technology, biologics, marketing, business development, and finance.
+The multi-functional memberships enable GEMRAD to make appropriate decisions based on comprehensive assessments covering everything from research to marketing.

-Moreover, global Integrated Project Teams (IPTs) and Translational Research Project Teams (TR-PTs) work under GEMRAD and TR-GEMRAD in a simple structure to propose project strategies and implement project plans, enabling fast and high quality project activities.
+Moreover, Global Project Teams (GPTs), which manage all activities from pre-clinical through clinical phases, work under GEMRAD in a simple structure to propose project strategies and implement project plans, enabling fast decision making and project management with a high level of quality.

-Regular priority evaluation is also conducted for early-stage development projects in progress, enabling effective resource investment based on portfolio strategy.
+Priority evaluation is also conducted regularly for projects in development phase, enabling effective resource investment based on portfolio strategy.

 Innovation born from diversity

-Our Group is unified across borders from Japan, the United States, and Europe, as well as bases across Asia, South Korea and China, to advance global development by delivering drugs to more people around the world.
+Our Group is unified across borders, from Japan and the United States to Asian bases in South Korea, Taiwan, and China, to advance global development by delivering drugs to more people around the world.

 * An unincorporated division of Daiichi Sankyo, Inc.